 My stomach immediately sank.
 I knew it was over.

-I met him outside his improv class and we walked to a bar, where we sat at a corner table and made small talk.
+I met him at a bar, where we sat at a corner table and made small talk.
 I had a pretty strong inkling as to what this meeting was about, but still, I was trying to reach him.
-I asked him about his class and how things were going, still desperate to hold onto any scrap of intimacy that could possibly exist between us.
+I asked him about his improv class and how things were going, still desperate to hold onto any scrap of intimacy that could possibly exist between us.

 But it was only a matter of time until he dropped the bomb, and I could only stall so much.
 When he suggested we take a walk to escape the noisy bar, I knew it had come.